dnm27/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/epic_template.md

 Priority: [Assign a priority to the epic]

-# List stories related to this epic
+# List stories related to this theme
 1. [Story 1](../../../../../documentation/templates/theme/initiatives/epics/stories/story_template.md)